chef/chef-web-docs/chef_master/source/ctl_delivery.rst

 ``-e=ENTERPRISE``, ``--ent=ENTERPRISE``
    A configured Chef Automate enterprise.

+``--fips``
+   Runs command in FIPS mode.
+This proxies all git traffic through Stunnel FIPS encryption.

+``--fips-git-port=PORT``
+   The port Stunnel listens locally on when proxying git traffic.

+``--fips-custom-cert-filename=PATH_TO_PEM``
+   The path to a pem file that contains a self-signed certificate or certificate chain.
+Use this setting only when you have a custom certificate authority or a self-signed certificate.

 ``-g=URL``, ``--git-url=URL``
    The raw git URL for the specified project.
 This URL is used as the remote target for the local git checkout.
 If this option is used, the ``--ent``, ``--org``, ``--server``, and ``--user`` options are ignored.